Anyon condensation and the color code: Anyon condensation

 These string operators violate some of the original stabiliser terms.
 To recover a commuting stabiliser group that describes the condensate, the terms of the original stabiliser group that do not commute with the new hopping terms are removed.
 This step corresponds to removing confined charges from the anyon model of the condensed phase.

-In the following, we give a recipe to construct the stabiliser group of a condensate from a parent theory $\cC$ and its stabiliser group $\cS_{\cC}$ and a bosonic subgroup $\cB \subset \cC$. \begin{enumerate} \item Consider the group $\cS_{\cB}$ of open string operators for $\cB$ generated hopping terms. \item Remove the stabilisers from $\cS_{\cC}$ that do not commute with $\cS_{\cB}$.
+In the following, we give a recipe to construct the stabiliser group of a condensate from a parent theory $\cC$ and its stabiliser group $\cS_{\cC}$ and a bosonic subgroup $\cB \subset \cC$. \begin{enumerate} \item Define the group $\cS_{\cB}$ of open string operators for $\cB$ generated hopping terms. \item Remove the stabilisers from $\cS_{\cC}$ that do not commute with $\cS_{\cB}$.
 These correspond to the closed string operators of the anyons that braid non-trivially with at least one anyon in $\cB$.
 We denote the reduced stabiliser group as $\widetilde{\cS}_{\cC}$. \item The stabiliser group of the condensed phase $\cC_{\cB}$ is given by $\widetilde{\cS}_{\cC} \cup \cS_{\cB}$. \end{enumerate}

 This construction shows how the toric code is a condensate of the color code.
 We can view the $XX$ stabilisers on the red links, characteristic for the microscopic realisation of the toric code introduced in Sec.~\ref{sec:PrelimTCandMC}, as the hopping terms of the $\rx$ anyon in the color code.
-Following the procedure laid out above, the remaining stabilisers (after adding the $XX$ terms) corresponds to closed string operators of the anyons that braid trivially with $\rx$.
+Following the procedure laid out above, where $\cS_\cC$ is the color code and $\cS_\cB$ is generated by the $XX$ terms on the red links of the color code lattice, the stabiliser group $\widetilde{\cS}_{\cC} \cup \cS_{\cB}$ corresponds to closed string operators of the anyons that braid trivially with $\rx$.
 Explicitly, the color code anyons get mapped to the toric-code anyons as follows: $\rx \equiv \one$, $\ry \simeq \rz \equiv \e $, $\gx \simeq \bx \equiv \m$, and $\fone \simeq \fthree \equiv \f$.
-Condensing in the entire bulk results in a stabilisers model in the condensed phase.
+Condensing in the entire bulk results in a stabiliser model in the condensed phase.